sirixdb/sirixdb.github.io/transactional-cursor-api.md

 SirixDB checks for consistency and as such it throws an unchecked `SirixUsageException` if a method call is not permitted on a specific node type.

-Object records, that is key/value pairs, for instance, can only be inserted as a first child if the cursor is located on an object node.
-In the following we'll insert both an object key node as well as one of the other node types as the value with the insertObjectRecordAsX methods.
+Object records, that is key/value pairs, for instance can only be inserted as a first child if the cursor is located on an object node.
+In the following, we’ll insert both an object key node as well as one of the other node types as the value with the insertObjectRecordAsX methods.

 You can also chain the update methods – for this example, wtx is located on an object node: